Blog

 When the validity of a will is challenged in court, Texas law allows scrutiny of issues like undue influence and mental capacity of the testator.
 However, sometimes an executor may be a history of past misconduct.
 In these scenarios, can that prior history be used to prove undue influence during probate?
 The Smith v.
 Smith, No. 389 […]

-constructive trust
+Texas constructive trust

-typed will in texas
+Texas typed will probate

 Is a Typed Will Valid in Texas?